MicrosoftDocs/nav-content/dynamics-nav-app/across-import-data-configuration-packages.md

 ---
 title: Use Excel to import data into Financials| Microsoft Docs
-description: Use the default configuration package to add customer data in Excel and import the data back into Dynamics NAV .
+description: Use the default configuration package to add customer data in Excel and import the data back into Dynamics 365 for Financials.
 author: edupont04
-ms.prod: "dynamics-nav-2017"
+ms.service: dynamics365-financials
 ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na